 noun 1.Music. an instrumental composition irregular in form and

-of improvisation.
+suggestive of improvisation.

-Mercury's magnum opus offers up.
+So run the dictionary definitions, and this seem a fair description of what Mercury's magnum opus offers up.
 For at base, 'Bohemian Rhapsody' is a triptych of differing musical styles clamped together in a manner that tips its hat to side two of 'Abbey Road' but with (it has to be said) less skill.
 McCartney's work in stitching together the various works in progress on the latter was seamless, but 'Bohemian Rhapsody' allows some daylight between the joins.
 Or at least some of them; any number of bands could have 'done' the opening and the end sections (and many have slogged out whole careers doing just that), but it took a different kind of confidence and audacity to pull the middle operatic section out of the bag and make it all work.

 Ahh/Ahhrggh, the middle operatic section - as part of 'Bohemian Rhapsody' it serves as both a bridge and a buffer between the opening ballad and the closing proto metal finale, two sections that would otherwise struggle to occupy space in the same song.
 In years gone by, all that ‘Scaramouch’ and fandangoing is what I used to like least about the song, but in hindsight it's the varnish that has in fact preserved it over the years.
 Because for a rock standard that everybody knows, 'Bohemian Rhapsody' has generated surprisingly few cover versions.
 I'll run through my pet theory as to why this should be later, but for now I'll mention the version that 'We've Got A Fuzzbox And We’re Going To Use It' recorded for a John Peel session in 1986 which elicited a rather hostile reaction from Queen fans at the time.

-BBC Sessions 'Love Is A Slug' CD if you're interested) - just imagine four hyperactive, semi-sober schoolgirls singing a one take acappella version on the hoof and you're there.
+Why?
+Well even if you haven't heard it then you already have (it's available on the BBC Sessions 'Love Is A Slug' CD if you're interested) - just imagine four hyperactive, semi-sober schoolgirls singing a one take acappella version on the hoof and you're there.
 The lasses cope as well as can be expected up until the 'Gallileo's' kick in, at which point it collapses into a mess of self conscious giggling.
 And why shouldn't it?
 What other reaction could there be other than the embarrassment of realising you've bitten off more than you can chew, even when you're taking the piss?

 And that’s my point - any attempt at covering this would end up too strait laced and knowing, too respectful to the source to do anything other than emulate.
 And in that even, how can you emulate when you don't know whether the original is meant to be taken straight or is camp excess personified?
 ‘Bad News’ had a dismal crack at the latter while Elaine Paige presented a rather humourless offering on her rather humourless ‘Queen Album’.